Don’t Apply For Social Security Disability During Your Mississippi Workers Compensation Case

 So what happens?
 People get desperate.
 They look to any source they can.
 One of those sources is to apply for Social Security Disability.
 This is a bad idea while you are in an ongoing workers’ compensation case, because federal regulations come into play that can dramatically slow your case down.
 In some cases, it will prevent your workers’ compensation case from being settled.

-It is rare, if ever, that anyone gets Social Security Disability quickly.
+It is rare, if ever, that anyone that does apply gets Social Security Disability quickly.
 In most cases, it takes a year or more.
 It does not make any sense to slow down your Mississippi workers’ comp case just so you can get on the Social Security Disability delay train.

 If you have been injured on the job in Mississippi and are financially desperate and struggling.
 Talk to an experienced lawyer in this field and see what your options are.
 It is always free to call Chhabra & Gibbs, P.A. at 601-948-8005.
 We will review the facts, give you some free pointers, and if we think we can help, we will consult for free and let you know up front what that will look like before you have to sign anything.